Andrew Bartlett: Departure from the Democrats and Greens candidacy

 Bartlett was again endorsed by the Greens as a Senate candidate for Queensland at the 2016 federal election.
 While he did not meet the quota for election, his colleague Senator Larissa Waters resigned her position on 18 July 2017 after discovering she held dual Australian and Canadian citizenship.
 She was ruled ineligible on 27 October 2017.
 As the second person on the 2016 Australian Greens Senate ticket, he replaced her after a recount.
 After his election was announced on 10 November, Bartlett was sworn in as a Senator for Queensland on 12 November 2017.
 Despite stirrings of a pre-selection showdown between himself and Waters for the next Senate election, Bartlett announced on 9 February 2018 that he would not seek to remain in the Senate, opting to seek pre-selection for the Queensland seat of Brisbane in the House of Representatives instead.
 On 16 June 2018, Bartlett announced that he would resign from the Senate at the end of August, to be replaced by Waters.
 The resignation was formally submitted to the Senate President Scott Ryan on 27 August 2018.

 As announced, Bartlett contested the Division of Brisbane in the House of Representatives at the 2019 federal election receiving 22% of first preferences.
 Despite not winning the seat, he brought the Greens vote to its highest ever percentage in the Brisbane electorate, falling short of entering the two-party preferred vote behind Labor in second place, at 24.49%.
+The Australian Greens would go on to win this seat with first time candidate Stephen Bates in 2022, before losing it to the Australian Labor Party in 2025.